-For any homeless scholar who seeks enrollment at the Charter School, written notice will be provided to the parent/guardian at the time of enrollment and at least twice annually while the scholar is enrolled at the School in alignment with the law.
-(42 U.S.C. § 11432(e)(3)(C).)
+For any homeless scholar who seeks enrollment at the Charter School, written notice will be provided to the parent/guardian at the time of enrollment.

 Annual Policy Review

 The Charter School shall annually review and revise any policies that may act as barriers to the identification of homeless children and youths or the enrollment of homeless children and youths at the Charter School.
 In reviewing and revising such policies, consideration shall be given to issues concerning transportation, immunization, residency, birth certificates, school records and other documentation, and guardianship.
 Special attention shall be given to ensuring the identification, enrollment, and attendance of homeless children and youths who are not currently attending school.